Taxi 13: Plot

-Angus Mactavish (Chester Conklin), an eternally down-on-his-luck but good-hearted cabbie, struggles to support his frazzled wife Mrs. Mactavish (Ethel Wales) and their ten hungry children with the meager earnings from his rickety, antique taxi.
+Angus Mactavish, an eternally down-on-his-luck but good-hearted cabbie, struggles to support his frazzled wife Mrs. Mactavish and their ten hungry children with the meager earnings from his rickety, antique taxi.
 As the thirteenth son, Angus clings to superstition, proudly displaying "13" on his badge and license plate, insisting against all odds that it’s his lucky number.

-His only real companionship at the cabstand is the slick and opportunistic Dennis Moran (Lee Moran), who shares Angus’s garage but not his scruples.
-Meanwhile, internationally wanted jewel thief Berger (Charles Byer) returns from Europe and spots a rich society woman declaring a $30,000 pearl necklace at customs.
-Berger passes the tip to his gang, and suave hoodlum Mason (Jerry Miley) is tasked with pulling off the heist.
+His only real companionship at the cabstand is the slick and opportunistic Dennis Moran, who shares Angus’s garage but not his scruples.
+Meanwhile, internationally wanted jewel thief Berger returns from Europe and spots a rich society woman declaring a $30,000 pearl necklace at customs.
+Berger passes the tip to his gang, and suave hoodlum Mason is tasked with pulling off the heist.

-Assigned to trail Berger is dogged police officer Dan Regan (Hugh Trevor), who also happens to be courting Angus’s sharp-tongued daughter Flora Mactavish (Martha Sleeper).
+Assigned to trail Berger is dogged police officer Dan Regan, who also happens to be courting Angus’s sharp-tongued daughter Flora Mactavish.

 To avoid police suspicion, Mason hires unsuspecting Angus to pick him up behind the wealthy Addison estate after the robbery, paying $100—half in advance.
 Elated, Angus calls home with the news, and his wife faints at the prospect of sudden fortune.
 But Moran sees the shady handoff and smells opportunity.

 Later that night, Berger and Mason break into the Addison home, blow open the safe, and snatch the pearls—but not before Officer Regan bursts in.
 A wild fistfight erupts.
 The crooks escape through a window and hijack Angus’s cab, forcing him to drive at gunpoint.
 Regan and Moran give chase in Moran’s battered hack, leading to a mad dash across the city, with Moran clinging to the back of his own cab while Regan takes the wheel in pursuit.